Ashoka's policy of Dhamma: Edicts

 The principles of Dhamma were formulated to be acceptable to people belonging to different communities and following any religion.
 Dhamma was not given any formal definition or structure.
-It emphasized tolerance of people and the notion of showing consideration towards slaves and servants; there is stress on obedience to elders; generosity towards the needy, Brahmans and Sarmanas.
+It emphasized tolerance of people and the notion of showing consideration towards slaves and servants; there is stress on obedience to elders; generosity towards the needy, Brahmans and Sramanas.
 Ashoka pleaded for tolerance of different religious sects in an attempt to create a sense of harmony.
 The policy of Dhamma also laid stress on non-violence, which was to be practiced by giving up war and conquests and also as a restraint on the killing of animals.
 However, Ashoka realized that a certain display of his political might may be necessary to keep the primitive forest-dwelling tribes in check.

 The policy of Dhamma also included other welfare measures, like the planting of trees and digging of wells.
 Ashoka attacked ceremonies and sacrifices as meaningless.
-A group of officers known as Dhamma mahamattas were instituted to implement and publicize the various aspects of Dhamma.
+A group of officers known as Dhamma-mahamattas were instituted to implement and publicize the various aspects of Dhamma.

 Ashoka made them responsible for carrying his message to various sections of society, However, they gradually developed into a type of priesthood of Dhamma with great powers and soon began to interfere in politics.

 The aspects of Dhamma were developed chronologically.